Efficient Large Language Models: A Survey: Data-Centric Methods

-Prompt compression (Figure~\ref{fig:prompt_compression_generation}(a)) accelerates the processing of LLM inputs through either condensing lengthy prompt inputs or learning compact prompt representations. ~\citet{mu2023learning} propose to train LLMs to distill prompts into a more concise set of tokens, referred to as gist tokens.
+Prompt compression (Figure~\ref{fig:prompt_compression_generation}(a)) accelerates the processing of LLM inputs through either condensing lengthy prompt inputs or learning compact prompt representations. \citet{mu2023learning} propose to train LLMs to distill prompts into a more concise set of tokens, referred to as gist tokens.
 These gist tokens encapsulate the knowledge of the original prompt and can be stored for future use.
-In doing so, it is able to compress prompts by up to 26 times, leading to a reduction in floating-point operations per second (FLOPs) by up to 40\%. ~\citet{chevalier2023adapting} propose AutoCompressors to condense long textual contexts into compact vectors, known as summary vectors, which can then be used as soft prompts for the language model.
-These summary vectors extend the model's context window, allowing it to handle longer documents with much less computational cost. \citet{jung2023discrete} propose Prompt Compression with Reinforcement Learning (PCRL) that employs a policy network to directly edit prompts, aiming to reduce token count while preserving performance.
+In doing so, it is able to compress prompts by up to 26x, leading to a reduction in floating-point operations per second (FLOPs) by up to 40\%. \citet{chevalier2023adapting} propose AutoCompressors to condense long textual contexts into compact vectors, known as summary vectors, which can then be used as soft prompts for the language model.
+These summary vectors extend the model's context window, allowing it to handle longer documents with much less computational cost.
+In particular, AutoCompressors can utilize long contexts to improve perplexity of both fine-tuned OPT and LLaMA-2 on sequences of up to 30,720 tokens. \citet{jung2023discrete} propose Prompt Compression with Reinforcement Learning (PCRL) that employs a policy network to directly edit prompts, aiming to reduce token count while preserving performance.
 It achieves an average reduction of 24.6\% in token count across various instruction prompts. \citet{ge2023context} propose In-context Autoencoder (ICAE), which consists of a learnable encoder and a fixed decoder.
 The encoder compresses a long context into a limited number of memory slots, which the target language model can then condition on.
 With such design, ICAE is able to obtain 4x context compression.
-Nugget 2D~\cite{Qin2023Nugget2D} represents the historical context as compact ``nuggets'' that are trained to enable reconstruction.
+Nugget 2D~\citep{Qin2023Nugget2D} represents the historical context as compact ``nuggets'' that are trained to enable reconstruction.
 Furthermore, it has the flexibility to be initialized using readily available models like LLaMA.
-Lastly, LongLLMLingua~\cite{jiang2023longllmlingua} introduces a prompt compression technique containing question-aware coarse-to-fine compression, document reordering, dynamic compression ratios, and post-compression sub-sequence recovery to enhance LLMs' key information perception.
+Eperimental results show that Nugget 2D compresses context at a 20x compression ratio with a BLEU score of 98\% for reconstruction, achieving nearly lossless encoding.
+Lastly, LongLLMLingua~\citep{jiang2023longllmlingua} introduces a prompt compression technique containing question-aware coarse-to-fine compression, document reordering, dynamic compression ratios, and post-compression sub-sequence recovery to enhance LLMs' key information perception.
+Experimental results show that LongLLMLingua achieves 17.1\% better performance over the original prompt with 4x fewer tokens as input to GPT-3.5-Turbo.